HR-SAR-Net: A Deep Neural Network for Urban Scene Segmentation from High-Resolution SAR Data: Dataset Creation

 \subsection{SAR Data}

 The data was recorded in Autumn 2017 by \emph{armasuisse} and the University of Zurich's SARLab during two flights over Thun, Switzerland, with an off-nadir angle of 55\textdegree{} and with a 35\,GHz carrier (Ka-band) using the Fraunhofer/IGI Miranda-35 sensor.
 From the recorded data, a rasterized ``image'' with a $0.15\times0.15$\,m/ps resolution was generated, including phase information.
 The system contains 4 channels, each with data recorded from a separate receiving antenna.
 We do not apply any preprocessing methods to compensate foreshortening or layover, or to reduce the speckle noise \cite{Moreira2013}.
-The resulting images each cover an area of 2.2\,\si{\square\kilo\meter} with 97.17\,Mpx and have been recorded once from the left and once from the right, with most of the recorded regions-of-interest overlapping (91.8\,Mpx).
-The latter reduces the areas not visible to the radar due to occlusion (cf. \figref{fig:sarImgZoom} and \figref{fig:sarImg004Zoom}).
+The resulting images each cover an area of 2.2\,\si{\square\kilo\meter} with 97.17\,Mpx and have been recorded during two flights on parallel trajectories on opposite sides of the region-of-interest with the resulting images overlapping.
+The second recording provides data for areas not visible to the radar due to occlusion (cf. \figref{fig:sarImgZoom} and \figref{fig:sarImg004Zoom}).